rouvinerh/tp/docs/UserGuide.md

 ![Adding Appointment](img/output/adding_appointment.png)

+## Motivation Feature:

+### Accessing Motivational Quotes:
+To access motivational quotes, you can use the following commands or messages:
+- Type "motivate" to receive a random motivational quote.
+- Type "inspire" to receive another random motivational quote.

+### Interacting with the Motivational Chatbot:
+The motivational chatbot responds to various inputs and provides motivational messages accordingly:
+- Type "hello" or "hi" to initiate a conversation with the chatbot.
+- Type "thank" to express gratitude, and the chatbot will provide further encouragement.

+## Using the Help Command:
+To view available commands and learn how to access motivational features, you can use the help command:
+- Type "help" to display a list of commands, including instructions for accessing motivational quotes and interacting with the chatbot.

+### Exiting the Program:
+To exit the program, simply type:
+- "exit"

+### Note:
+- The motivational features aim to provide encouragement and support in achieving your health and fitness goals.
+Feel free to engage with the chatbot for motivational messages whenever you need a boost.

 > ⚠️ Any characters that are **NOT** mentioned above used in the description will trigger an error!
 Please only use the characters allowed.

 ###### [Back to table of contents](#table-of-contents)